Law of Bangladesh: Contract law

-Bangladeshi contract law is based on the Contract Act 1872 and the Sale of Goods Act 1930.
+Contract law in Bangladesh is primarily governed by the Contract Act 1872 and the Sale of Goods Act 1930.

 According to the World Bank's 2016 ease of doing business index, Bangladesh ranks 189th in enforcing contracts.

 Religious law

-Islamic law applies to Bangladeshi Muslims in family law and inheritance laws.
-Hindu personal law applies to Bangladeshi Hindus in family law.
+Islamic Shari'a law applies to Bangladeshi Muslims in personal, family and inheritance matters, while Hindu personal law governs these areas for Bangladeshi Hindus.
 Bangladeshi Buddhists also follow Hindu personal law.
 The Christian Marriage Act, 1872 applies to Bangladeshi Christians.

 Tax law

-The Customs Act 1969 is the basis of customs law.
-The Income Tax Rules were promulgated by ordinance in 1984.
+The Customs Act 1969 served as the foundation of customs law until 2023, when it was replaced by the Customs Act, 2023.
+The Income Tax Ordinance were promulgated in 1984.
+In 2023, it has been replaced by the Income Tax Act of 2023.
 Value Added Tax was revised with the Value Added Tax (VAT) and Supplementary Duty (SD) Act 2012.

 The Municipal Taxation Act 1881 governs municipal taxes.

 Labour law

 The Bangladesh Labour Act 2006 was amended with the Bangladesh Labour (Amendment) Bill, 2013 to improve worker rights, including greater but limited freedom to form trade unions, and improving occupational health and safety condition in factories.
 In 2017, the government pledged to remove the ban on trade unions in export processing zones.